 How to make clove water

-If the overall health benefits of cloves inspire you and you are willing to try this spice as an herbal remedy to improve hair health, then try crafting your recipe from home.
+If the overall health benefits of cloves inspire you, and you are willing to try this spice as a herbal remedy to improve hair health, then try crafting your recipe from home.
 The recipe below uses rosemary, as this spice has also received recognition for promoting natural hair regrowth.

 For the ingredients, you'll need: